 You are still eligible to apply for the SUSI College Grant http://www.susi.ie

 Also, many of the courses in ITs reserve a quota of places for QQI Level 6 applicants.
 You can apply to CAO and compete for these places using the points you receive for your QQI award.

-Apprenticeships – http://www.fas.ie/en/Training/Apprenticeships/default.htm : You can train to become a plasterer or electrician.
-While you are training, you work with an employer learning the necessary skills and receive a wage.
+Craft Apprenticeships: You can train to become a plasterer or electrician etc. While you are training, you work with an employer learning the necessary skills and receive a wage.
 Most apprenticeships last 4 years.
 Apprentices must be at least 16 years of age and have a minimum of grade D in any five subjects in the Junior Certificate or equivalent.
 However, employers may require additional minimum qualifications.
-To apply for a place on an apprenticeship, you must first register with your local Intreo centre.
-You will be interviewed to identify the course that will best suit your needs.
-Due to the pressure on some courses, you may not get a place on the course of your choice.
+To apply for a place on an apprenticeship, you must first register with SOLAS. http://www.solas.ie

-Defence Forces— http://www.military.ie —join the army, air corps, navy—Recruitment competitions are held as required—check out website for further information.
+Recruitment competitions are held as required, check out www.military.ie for further information.